ksu-hmi/PROJECT-TELE-CONNECT-APP/README.md

 It will be an App that cane be used to track symptoms

 # Description
-This is a Project Code
+This is a project that will utilize python code to create an APP

 # Project Name
 IJ and Evie